Hypergene/kolada/README.rst

 For each query the result is

 * in **JSON** format
-* limited to 100 items
+* limited to 100 items for each request

+Note!
+To read all entries for a query you need to retrieve each page by following the URL in the **next** field, see the Routes section for more information.

 Routes
 ------